View our Covid-19 Response Learn More- Click to Dismiss

 1. If the student is determined to be not eligible, exit the student from special education.

-2. If the student is determined to continue to be eligible, develop the IEP.
+2. If the student is determined to continue to be eligible, services and support through an IEP will continue.

 Specialized Evaluations